hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 ## 7.4.
 Using Distributed Data Structures

-Most of the distributed data structures are supported by the Node.js client.
+Most of the distributed data structures available in IMDG are supported by the Node.js client.
 In this chapter, you will learn how to use these distributed data structures.

 ### 7.4.1.
 Using Map